Nrupatungan/Konami-code/README.md

 Users should be able to:

-- invoke cornify application on clicking screen
+- invoke cornify application on clicking the screen in mobile version.
-- invoke cornify application on entering secret code via keyboard
+- invoke cornify application on entering the secret code via keyboard in desktop version.

 ### Screenshot